Fr4cK5/spear/README.md

     - Since all mp3 audio files end with an `.mp3`, this input will find them all

 - Containment Matching
-    - To contain-match, just suffix your input with `?`
+    - To containment-match, just suffix your input with `?`
     - You might have some file who's name you just barely remember, right?
     - Assuming the file is called `some-file.txt` any of the following inputs would find it.
         - `some-file.txt?`